myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-04-21T02:09:36.062Z
+>
+> lol Space travel is ongoing! 🤝

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-04-21T01:54:31.092Z
+>
+> リッチさん、おはスコ！🌞🤙

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-04-21T01:53:41.811Z
+>
+> The automatic posting of APOD was delayed today because the image retrieved from the NASA API were too large, so I had to hastily add a process to automatically compress them.
+Now it works! 🪐

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-04-21T00:55:42.975Z
 >
 > Thx! 🙏